-Recruiting the right employees and keeping the right employees matters, especially as you compete for the best talent in the future.
+Recruiting the best employees and keeping the best employees really matters, especially as you compete for the best talent in the future.
+Job prospects for your best employees are expanding at an astonishing rate and you will need to compete to retain your talented employees.

 A Society for Human Resource Management (SHRM) press release revealed the answer to the question of what people plan to do whenever job markets rebound.
 The majority of the Human Resource (HR) professionals and managers surveyed agreed that turnover will rise significantly whenever the job market improves and show signs of opportunity.